-The Reeves Law Group’s attorneys have a long history of success in personal injury cases helping accident victims suffering from serious injuries.
-Our lawyers have procured significant results for thousands of satisfied clients.
+The Reeves Law Group has a long history of success in personal injury cases helping accident victims suffering from serious injuries.
+Our firm has procured significant results for thousands of satisfied clients.
 Many accident claims must be filed within a specific period of time.
 Claims involving buses owned by government entities and school boards have shorter filing deadlines.
-Acting promptly to retain one of our accident attorneys is therefore essential for protecting your rights.
+Acting promptly to retain our accident attorney is therefore essential for protecting your rights.

 If you were a bus accident victim and sustained injuries from a bus crash, contact us to get a free consultation with a qualified Los Angeles bus accident attorney.
 Call our law firm at (213) 271-9318 or contact us to get started.